We like this concept: oversized lanterns with rustic raw linen shades, spotted in an Italian interior designed by Orietta Marcon.

 - From your 2 yards of linen, you'll need about 64 inches: 60 to 61 inches to cover the circumference, and 2 to 3 inches for a healthy seam allowance.
 Moving slowly around the wire, hand-stitch the fabric until the two ends meet up.

-- Using a sewing machine, sew the hem (using the red thread) down the side (you can even go with a French seam if you're savvy with sewing), leaving about an inch open at the bottom for a little movement.
+- Using a sewing machine and the red thread, sew the hem down the side (you can even go with a French seam if you're savvy with sewing), leaving about an inch open at the bottom for a little movement.
 Then finish the bottom of your fabric with another red hem.

 - Center your pendant cord (Ikea's has instructions for proper centering) and tie your string from the cord through the diameter of the circle, attaching on both sides.
 Hang the cord from a ceiling hook or as desired.